Communist Party of Canada (Marxist–Leninist): Canadian Cultural Workers' Committee

-Shift to "democratic renewal" and support of Cuba
+Shift to "democratic renewal"

 Serious problems in the socialist movement, however, developed in the late 1980s with the crisis in and the dissolution of the Soviet Union.
 "Many [communist] parties, especially in the West, have gone over from 'because it is socialism it can have no problems' position to 'because so many problems emerged, it is socialism which does not work'!"
 Bains wrote.
 But soon it became clear that these developments were not only threatening the future of the Soviet Union.
 Almost immediately following Enver Hoxha's death in 1985, reform movements sprung up in Albania which was the last Eastern Bloc country to overturn socialism in 1992.

 The overturn of socialism in Albania and the Soviet Union had negative impacts for the CPC(M-L).
-In the 34th General Election November 1988, it fielded 58 candidates whose names appeared on the ballot as non-affiliated due to the party's failure to meet the time-line registration provisions of the Canada Elections Act at the time.
-During this time the party began to liquidate the EIDC centres generating about $2 million in profit from the sales of the properties.
+In the 34th General Election in November 1988, it fielded 58 candidates whose names appeared on the ballot as non-affiliated due to the party's failure to meet the time-line registration provisions of the Canada Elections Act at the time.
+During this time, the party began to liquidate the EIDC centres generating about $2 million in profit from the sales of the properties.
 There had already been considerable speculation about the CPC(M-L)'s high levels of funding for some time by other left groups.
 (Like all registered parties the MLPC's finances are available to the public and annually audited in accordance to Elections Canada regulations.)

-In response, during the late 1980s the CPC(M-L) adopted the slogan "We are our own models", and began to seek a new ideological approach, eventually talking less about socialism and taking a positive view of both Cuba and North Korea.
+In response, during the late 1980s, the CPC(M-L) adopted the slogan "We are our own models", and began to seek a new ideological approach, eventually talking less about socialism and taking a positive view of both Cuba and North Korea.
 Bains visited Cuba several times in the 1990s which led him (and the CPC(M-L)) to reconsider his earlier views of Cuba as revisionist.

 The CPC(M-L) was closely aligned with the Canadian Party for Renewal in 1993.
 On January 1, 1995, the party put forward a broad program of work, which it named the Historic Initiative.
 This was further elaborated during its Seventh Congress.

-During the 1990s the party called for a popular referendum on the budget cuts initiated by the federal Liberal government of Jean Chrétien.
+During the 1990s, the party called for a popular referendum on the budget cuts initiated by the federal Liberal government of Jean Chrétien.
 The language of the CPC(M-L) has increasingly centred on its concept of "democratic renewal" oriented on electoral reform and "empowerment of the people", dropping its earlier sharp polemics against labour, social movements, and the Communist Party of Canada.